 Liability coverage is compensation for other people who have been injured in an accident someone insured under your policy was responsible for.

 Liability coverage will not pay for the injuries of anyone covered under your policy.
-100/300/100 auto insurance is a liability policy.
+100/300/100 auto insurance coverage is a liability policy.

 Is 100/300 Insurance Required?

-100/300 insurance policies are often purchased voluntarily, although some finance companies require them, including vehicle leasing companies.
+100/300 insurance coverage policies are often purchased voluntarily, although some finance companies require them, including vehicle leasing companies.

 This makes sense because leasing companies want to make sure that you’re protected financially if you were to be found responsible for causing damages or injuries while driving the leased vehicle.